REACH PLC PRIVACY NOTICE

 3. WHO WE SHARE YOUR PERSONAL INFORMATION WITH

-We share information as needed with our third party service providers and partners, to other members if the Reach Group, as part of providing and administering our products and services or operating our business or as set out below.
+We share information as needed with our third-party service providers and partners, to other members of the Reach Group, as part of providing and administering our products and services or operating our business or as set out below.

 We collect information about you automatically when you visit our Sites by using cookies (small text files) and other tracking technology.
-For more information about cookies, and other tracking technology including how to turn them off, please see our site specific Cookie Notices
+For more information about cookies, and other tracking technology including how to turn them off, please see our Cookie Notice.

-We’re based in the UK and the Republic of Ireland but sometimes your personal information may be transferred outside the European Economic Area.
-If we do so we’ll make sure that suitable safeguards are in place, for example by using approved contractual agreements, unless certain exceptions apply.
+We’re based in the UK and the Republic of Ireland but sometimes your personal information may be transferred outside of the UK and the European Economic Area.
+If we do so we’ll make sure that suitable safeguards are in place, for example Adequacy Decisions, and approved contractual agreements, including standard contractual clauses, unless certain exceptions apply.
 We can provide more information about this on request.

-A. Where it is needed to provide you with our products or services, such as:
+A. For the performance of a contract where it is needed to provide you with our products or services, such as:

 B. Where it is in our legitimate interests to do so, such as:

-● For some direct marketing communications, subject to appropriate controls and safeguards
+- For some direct marketing communications, in compliance with The Privacy and Electronic Communications Regulations, subject to appropriate controls and safeguards.

-● Where we need to share your personal information with people or organisations in order to run our business or comply with any legal and/or regulatory obligations
+- Where we need to share your personal information with people or organisations in order to run our business.

-● To comply with our legal obligations or where we reasonably believe we are under a legal or regulatory obligation
+C. To comply with our legal obligations or where we reasonably believe we are under a legal or regulatory obligation.

-● For some of our processing of special data categories of personal data such as about your health
+- For some of our processing of special categories of personal data such as that related to your health.

 7. HOW LONG DO WE KEEP YOUR DATA FOR?